m3ue/m3u-tv/README.md

 ### Adding New Features

-1. Components go in `packages/shared-ui/src/components/`
+1. Components go in `components`
-2. Screens go in `packages/shared-ui/src/screens/`
+2. Screens go in `screens`
-3. Update navigation types in `packages/shared-ui/src/navigation/types.ts`
+3. Update navigation types in `navigation/types.ts`
-4. Export new items from `packages/shared-ui/src/index.ts`
+4. Export new items from the folders `index.ts`

 ### Code Style